Roadway workers are not protected

 After a fatal collision of an Amtrak train and MOW equipment in 2016, NTSB (National Transportation Safety Board) issued a recommendation to the Federal railroad Administration (FRA) to install (safety) technology on MOW vehicles.

-Industry’s first MOW Collision Avoidance Solution
+Industry’s first complete MOW Collision Avoidance System

-The solution integrates with the dispatching system in the back office to retrieve the active Track Bulletins.
+The system integrates with the dispatching system in the back office to retrieve the active Track Bulletins.
 This track bulletin information helps create authority limits in which the maintenance vehicles are allowed to operate.

-In addition, the solution collects the location report from the maintenance vehicles and distributes the location data to the adjacent maintenance vehicles.
+In addition, the system collects the location report from the maintenance vehicles and distributes the location data to the adjacent maintenance vehicles.
 This location information allows all maintenance vehicles in proximity to have full visibility of other maintenance vehicles.
 Integration with the dispatching system in the back office enables MOW drivers to also know the location of the PTC equipped locomotives.
 When a vehicle or locomotive is coming too close to the MOW vehicle, driver gets an urgent alert.

-The solution includes a VDU (Visual Display Unit) on MOW vehicles.
+The system includes a VDU (Visual Display Unit) on MOW vehicles.
 The onboard VDU has capabilities like cab signal system and provides the driver with visual and audio alerts to avoid possibility of MOW vehicle collisions in the situations when:

 - A maintenance vehicle enters un-authorized track sections